yoyo-san/step-grunt/README.md

 - type: boolean
 - optional: true (default: false)
 - description: Print a stack trace when exiting with a warning or fatal error.

+# Changelog

+## 0.0.6

+- Remove support for PATH, use cwd instead

+## 0.0.5

+- Initial release